 - When do I remember resisting and refusing to act on this basis?

 But again this is a first small step.
 A challenge I see is making the case for why a focus on intra-group dynamics is valuable in the first place, especially if an organization or movement is being led by someone who is not a member of the group fighting for change.
-Is the focus inherently divisive?
 What are some examples of programs and practices aimed at challenging internalized oppression?
 How do we walk the line between looking at something as an example of internalized oppression or an example of something else?
 What are the limitations to thinking about internalized oppression?